FrancisVila/MFT_convert/content/en/docs/SecureTransport/Getting_Started_Guide/c_st_setup_test/_index.md

 ## Create test account

-The first task to test the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> installation and initial configuration is to create a test user account.
+The first task to test the {{< SecureTransport/componentshortname  >}} installation and initial configuration is to create a test user account.

 1. Log into the Administration Tool as an administrator.
 2. Select **Accounts > User Accounts**.
 3. Click **New Account**.
     The *New User Account* page is displayed.
-The New User Account page shown is from a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> instance running on Windows.
-The *Real Users* field is the *UID* field for a <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> instance running on UNIX.
+The New User Account page shown is from a {{< SecureTransport/componentshortname >}} instance running on Windows.
+The *Real Users* field is the *UID* field for a {{< SecureTransport/componentshortname >}} instance running on UNIX.
     <img src="/Images/SecureTransport/testuser_newaccount.png" class="mediumWidth" alt="New User Account" />
 4. Enter or select the following information.
     <table>